HTTP Calls to Third-Party Servers

 – Other headers that are part of the standard HTTP request.

 Mignori allows you have a lot of control for each request in a per-server (Imageboard) basis.

-Because we have no control over the servers (Imageboards) you choose to add to the app, we have no way of deleting any information about you they may choose to store.
+Because we have no control over the servers (Imageboards) you choose to add to the app, we have no way of deleting any information about you the imageboard servers may choose to store.
+Remember that Mignori is a special web browser, and we do not control or regulate the websites you may choose to visit with it.
 Please contact the administrators of the Imageboards you add to the app if you have any concerns, and remember to read and understand their own privacy policies.

 Mignori itself, and as such neither its makers, will not collect this information or process it in any way.
-Any HTTP request you do to the Imageboard servers you add stays between You and the Imageboard you choose to interact with.
+Any HTTP request you do to the Imageboard servers you add stays between You and the Imageboard.

 Please note that not Mignori will not stop you from adding HTTP-only sites.
 You agree you understand that implications of unencrypted communications with third-party servers.

 Mignori uses an endpoint in a server hosted at Linode whose only purpose is to populate the Shop screen in Settings.
 When you open the Shop page, your device will do an HTTP request to our server through a HTTPS connection to retrieve the contents of the shop.
 Logging is done using the default configuration found in the standard Apache web server configuration.
 Your IP is logged in the standard Apache log, and we do not actively process the IP or process it externally other than what’s already stored in our logs.
 No human is actively looking at this log, but we have scripts to block what we think are suspicious requests.
 We do not store anything that may be used to identify you